-If you can't bring your students to the Zoo please consider one of our Zoo to Your School!
+If you can't bring your students to the Zoo please consider one of our Zoo to Your School programs.
 We offer many Wildlife Lessons topics, including animal classification, food webs and wildlife conservation.
 Each Lesson includes a visit with a live animal ambassador and a hands-on experience with items such as animal skulls and pelts.
 You can also request an Animal Appearance where 2-3 animals visit your classroom without a formal lesson.

 What else can we do for you?
 Contact email@example.com.